Skip to content

 Trove: a collateralized debt position, bound to a single Ethereum address.
 Also referred to as a “CDP” in similar protocols.

-Gas compensation: A refund, in mUSD and collateral, automatically paid to the caller of a liquidation function, intended to at least cover the gas cost of the transaction.
+• Gas compensation: A refund in MUSD and collateral that automatically paid to the caller of a liquidation function, intended ensure liquidations are profitable during market stress.
+The $200 MUSD was set based on Ethereum gas prices and block times.
 Designed to ensure that liquidators are not dissuaded by potentially high gas costs.